coastalwhite/intro-power-analysis/src/preparing/python-pip.md

 ```

 Or you can install [Python] via the [macOS
 Installer](https://www.python.org/downloads/mac-osx/).
-Depending on whether on
+Depending on whether you
-whether you own an Intel-based macOS device or an ARM-based macOS, you can
+own an Intel-based macOS device or an ARM-based macOS, you can select the 64-bit
-select the 64-bit Intel or 64-bit universal2 installer, respectively.
+Intel or 64-bit universal2 installer, respectively.

 > *Note:* [Python] on *macOS* tends to give a lot of problems.
 There is a big
 > chance that [Python] is already installed or that only [Python] 2 is